A Rural Gem…

 History at Every Turn…

 The small towns of rural Dorset have grown from the landscape over centuries and you will find history at every turn to inform and delight you.
-For the more energetic, footpaths and cycle-ways open up Dorset’s secrets and the coast is always close at hand for water sport enthusiasts.
+For the more energetic, footpaths and cycle-ways open up Dorset’s secrets and the coast is always close at hand for water sports enthusiasts.

 Virtually all the cottages are in traditional villages with a pub and a shop near at hand.
 These villages are graced by fine old buildings that Thomas Hardy would have known and immortalised in his books on Dorset.